Analytics-at-Sauder/Analytics-at-Sauder.github.io/p15_conjoint_analysis.md

-## Part Worth or Relative utility
+## Part Worth or Relative Utility
 Central to the theory of conjoint analysis is the concept of product utility.
 Utility is a latent variable that reflects how desirable or valuable an object is in the mind of the respondent.
 The utility of a product is assessed from the value of its parts (part-worth).
-Conjoint analysis examines consumers’ responses to product ratings, rankings or choices, to estimate the part-worth of the various levels of each attribute of a product.
+Conjoint analysis examines consumers’ responses to product ratings, rankings, or choices to estimate the part-worth of the various levels of each attribute of a product.
 Utility is not an absolute unit of measure; only relative values or differences in utilities matter.

-We therefore focus on the coefficients in the regression output because this represents the average part-worth or relative utility  score across all attribute.
+We therefore focus on the coefficients in the multiple linear regression output because these represent the average part-worths or relative utility scores across all attributes.
 The higher the coefficient of a product attribute, the higher the relative utility.
 There are three different attributes in the eight different levels.
-The cost $4 ranks highest, at a 7.46.
-And mild after taste ranks next in line at a 3.69 with regular calories coming in third at 2.46.
+The $4 Price Point (A3) ranks highest at a part-worth of 7.46; the second highest part-worth belongs to the Mild After Taste (B2), with a part-worth of 3.69; and the Regular Calories Level (C2) comes in third, with a part-worth at 2.46.

 <b> What would be the optimal product bundle? </b>